hank-ai/darknet/README.md

 > Advanced users:
 >
-> Instead of running the `Developer Command Prompt`, you can run a normal command prompt or ssh into the device and manually run `"\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat"`.
+> Instead of running the `Developer Command Prompt`, you can use a normal command prompt or ssh into the device and manually run `"\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat"`.

 Run the following commands to install Microsoft VCPKG, which will then be used to build OpenCV: